Guide to finance for students

 Money from the Government

-- A Tuition Fee Loan – this is a loan of up to £9,250 a year, made to you to pay for your tuition fees and it is paid directly to the University you will be attending.
+- A Tuition Fee Loan – this is a loan of up to £9,250 a year, made to you to pay for your tuition fees and it is paid directly to the University you will be attending by the Student Loan company.
 All full-time students are entitled to a tuition fee loan, which is designed to cover the full cost of the university tuition fee.
 The loan is transferred directly to the institution that you are attending, so you never see the money.
 However, it is important to note that not all tuition fees are the same in every region - these vary across England, Scotland, Wales and Northern Ireland, as tuition fees vary across these locations.
 The maximum tuition fee loan currently stands at £9,250 and if the university you are going to charges this for your course this is the loan you will get.

 - A Maintenance Loan – this loan of up to £11,002 a year intended to help towards your living costs whilst at University including accommodation.
 Everyone is entitled to a percentage of this loan, but to be eligible for the full amount you will be required to provide details of your household income.
 All eligible students are also entitled to a maintenance loan, which is designed to help students pay for living costs whilst at university.
 This loan lands in your bank account at the start of each term in the form of instalments, and you can use it however you like, but the smart thing to do is of course put it towards your basic living costs (accommodation, utility bills, food, savings, etc).